 These are high resolution photographs and should give you a fairly good idea about quality of our cards.

 Artwork Quality Checks

 When we receive your order first we check the quality of the photos.
 If they do not meet our quality requirements, we try to fix them (we have thousands of hours of experience working with photos) – if this is not possible we will not print and contact you to try and resolve this issue.
-If we manage to fix the photos, we will email you a quick proof so you can see the final card before we print.
-When you upload your photo into our system it works to ensure that the best quality possible is obtained from the file.

 We do not proof read the cards your personalise online.
 However we have a quick look before printing and if anything looks suspicious (unusual spelling of the name for example) – we contact you to clarify the matter.
 “Better safe than sorry” is our rule there.